Spain's Rajoy balks at making deeper reforms

 “No one made a greater effort than Spaniards in 2012,” Rajoy told lawmakers, hinting that other countries in Europe need to match his effort on cutting costs.

 Through tax hikes and spending cuts last year Rajoy cut more than 20 billion euros from the public deficit.
-An overhaul of Spain’s labor market rules reduced the power of labor unions and cut the cost of hiring and firing.
+An overhaul of Spain’s labour market rules reduced the power of labour unions and cut the cost of hiring and firing.

 Spain also cleaned up its wobbly financial system with 42 billion euros in aid money from Europe, although the cost of that rescue may still rise.

-But this year his reforms are mostly a rehash of ideas that he had already put forward last year and which economists say they will do little to revitalize economic growth.
+But this year his reforms are mostly a rehash of ideas that he had already put forward last year and which economists say they will do little to revitalise economic growth.

 One urgent reform is to the pension system.
 Only 16 million Spaniards currently contribute to the pension fund, which supports 9 million people.
 And, as in many developed countries, Spain’s population is aging.